-- To set the H2O span, flow air of known dew point at about 0.5 to 1.0 LPM.
-To prevent condensation, use a dew point temperature several degrees below the ambient temperature. - 14.
-Click the Manual tab, and note the present value of the H_2O Span value S_w .
+13. To set the H2O span, flow air of known dew point through the calibration tube at about 0.5 to 1.0 LPM.

-Go back to the Span tab and enter the span gas dew point temperature in the Dew point temperature field.
+To prevent condensation, use a dew point temperature several degrees below the ambient temperature.

-15. Observe the H_2O dew point in the dashboard and wait for it to stabilize.
+- 14. Click the Manual tab, and note the present value of the H_2O Span value S_w . - Go back to the Span tab and enter the span gas dew point temperature in the Dew point temperature field. - 15.
+Observe the H2O dew point in the dashboard and wait for it to stabilize.